 It’s been a vital part of the skill set since Accurate was founded as a small folding carton operation in Newark in 1944, and it’s a tenet the company’s incumbent executive vice president and chief operating officer, Mark Schlossman, is still counting on as challenging conditions approach today.

-Schlossman’s father in law, Charles Hirsh, assumed control of the business from his father, Henry Hirsch, in the 1960s and orchestrated the marriage of graphics to corrugated material – know as litho-lamination- in the 1970s.
+Schlossman’s father-in-law, Charles Hirsh, assumed control of the business from his father, Henry Hirsch, in the 1960s and orchestrated the marriage of graphics to corrugated material – known as litho-lamination- in the 1970s.
 Accurate became one of the first U.S. companies to use an Asitrade for inline lamination of printed sheets to corrugated, and soon exited Newark for a sprawling nine-acre location in nearby Paterson.